exercism/cpp/concepts/strings/introduction.md

 // => 24
 ```

-There is also the `to_string` function, which can be used to convert integers and float/double values to string.
+There is also the `std::to_string` function, which can be used to convert integers and float/double values to string.
-`to_string` returns a string.

 ```cpp
 int num{92};